hussainsyed26/Effect-of-dissimilarity-metric-on-clustering-classification-algorithm-performance-Systematic-Review/README.md

 The results of this review indicate that the effect of the choice of a distance/similarity/dissimilarity metric on the performance of the clustering/classification algorithm is dependent on the type of data and the task being dealt with.
 Also, Domain-based modified (or derived or anomalous) distance/similarity/dissimilarity metrics produce better clustering/classification results.

 Future work will involve undertaking a trial or experiment.

+Please find the attached feedback files for each deliverable of the work